 A common example of this is when you buy a new car that you wouldn’t necessarily consider as “common” and rarely noticed before.
 But after you buy your car, you start seeing it everywhere.

 There are two parts to it.
 One part is the perception of increased frequency; the second part is a confirmation bias where you believe that it didn’t happen before at the same frequency.
 But in reality, the frequency hasn’t changed, you just weren’t noticing it because your attention wasn’t being drawn to it.

 According to science, there isn’t a sudden increase in sales of that car putting so many more of them on the road.
 It’s just that you had no reason to notice them before.

 To put it succinctly: Perception of Increased Frequency + Confirmation Bias = Baader-Meinhof Phenomena.

 Because we are set up to look for and find patterns to help organize our world into bite-size pieces, once something captures our attention, we’re much more likely to keep seeing that thing.

-So, getting back to repeating numbers, you actually look at your watch dozens if not hundreds of times a day.
+So, getting back to repeating numbers, you actually look at the time dozens if not hundreds of instances a day.
 But you’ve chosen to selectively give value to and remember only a few of those times and discard all the other times you’ve checked the time that doesn’t fit the sequence model.

 If you still want to give spiritual meaning to those numbers, numerology and the gazillion sites on “angel numbers” will help you do that.
 No harm, no foul.
-Just don’t throw science out the window to build up your spiritual beliefs.
+Just don’t throw science out the window in favor of your spiritual beliefs.
 They can and should co-exist.